Skip to content

 Transparent Data Retention and Deletion Policies

 Review how long the platform retains your personal data after you stop using the service and whether you can request deletion.
-Under the California Consumer Privacy Act (CCPA) and similar state laws, residents of covered states have the right to request deletion of personal data.
-Even if you are not in a covered state, a provider that offers data deletion rights is demonstrating a stronger data governance posture than one that does not.
+A provider that offers data deletion rights is demonstrating a stronger data governance posture than one that does not.
+If the privacy policy is vague on this point, contact support in writing and document the response before committing to the platform.

 Incident Response Track Record